Alex-Wenk/PatronusDeviceManager/README.md

 country, or search for users by name.
 * When registering a device the service consumer will provide the UUID identifier for the device - the service is not responsible for creating the UUID.
+* Devices may be re-assigned from one user to another
+* A user may have multiple devices assigned to them

 ### Areas for future improvement
  * Currently, no validation is done on provided inputs we may want to add validations in the future